 There, you have the opportunity to talk with your supervisor, at least quarterly, about issues such as your development and career growth.
 But, no matter your company's employment practices, you have the right to ask and to care about your career and personal development and visibility at work.

 6 Tips to Raise Your Visibility at Work

 These ideas will help you help your boss help you:

-1. Ask for more responsible assignments so you can exhibit that you deserve them and that your skills are underutilized.
+- Ask for more responsible assignments, so you can exhibit that you deserve them and that your skills are underutilized.
 Go to your manager with specific suggestions about how you think you can contribute to process and system improvement, departmental efficiency, or creating a new process or method.
-Make it easy for him or her to help you.
+Make it easy for them to help you.

-2. Volunteer to represent your department at meetings, on planning committees, and on projects.
+- Volunteer to represent your department at meetings, on planning committees, and on projects.
 A proactive approach to work is noticed by the bosses.
-Working on cross-functional teams also gives your talents exposure outside of your own work area.
-This is helpful when promotions or lateral opportunities become available.
+Working on cross-functional teams also gives your talent exposure outside of your own work area.
+It is helpful when promotions or lateral opportunities become available.
 A known employee has the advantage over one who is not known.

 - Build your relationship with your boss.
 Check in with them periodically whether you need to or not.
 Your boss is a person, too.
 Don't make fake requests or pretend ignorance if you have the answer.
 But, running the answer by the boss, telling the boss what's on your mind, and making suggestions for improvement are generally welcome interactions.
 You don't have to share your private life or be friends with your boss and coworkers, but a friendly, supportive relationship matters for success and visibility.

 - If you have skills that you are not using in your current position, look for opportunities to keep in practice.
 Use them; don't lose them.
 These opportunities will also bring wider company exposure and broaden your organization's thinking about what you can do.
 So, as an example, your creative talents, your willingness to experiment, or your ability to mediate conflicts will make you stand out as an employee.